Codrul/Gym-Data-Tracker/readme.md

 >
 > I started out by learning how to interact with Google's API's and read from the google sheet.
 At first I thought about
 > ordering my workouts excel sheets as if one workout would be 1 table, but that would create problems when trying to
 > read from it.
-Currently it is formatted like a fact table, but without the ID's mapped because no user without OCD
+Currently it is formatted like a fact table, but without the ID's mapped because no user (myself as well)
 > would sit and fill out ID's by hand on their phone.
 >
 > Afterwards, it was easy to connect to my Postgres database.